-A graphic design mentor is someone experienced in the field of visual communications (preferably in your design niche) that can pass on essential knowledge and best practices that will help you grow as a creative professional.
+A graphic design mentor is someone more experienced in graphic design that can pass on essential knowledge and best practices that will help you grow as a creative professional.

 One great thing about having a mentor is that they have a steady flow of clients that need designs on the regular.
 If your mentor trusts you and believes in your work, they may pass on some of their projects to you.
 You can also take the initiative and offer to do some of the extra jobs for payment.

 The benefit is that you get to earn money as a Jamaican freelance graphic designer while also learning how to run a successful design business from someone more experienced.

 One of my first big design projects started with Philip Clarke, a lecturer at my college.

 Philip Clarke asked me to design a poster for him back in 2018 for the Centre for the Arts’ anniversary.
 He loved the design and wanted to work together on future projects.
 Fast-forward to 2020 and Philip, and I have an excellent working relationship.
 We even teamed up this year to promote his new Instagram show “Lights, Cameras, Real Life” on social media.

 4 ways to find design jobs on campus.

 - Ask your lecturers if they need keynote designs for their classes.